wkhere/stackless/Doc/library/htmlparser.rst

    ``handle_starttag('a', [('href', 'http://www.cwi.nl/')])``.

    .. versionchanged:: 2.6
-      All entity references from htmlentitydefs are now replaced in the attribute values.
+      All entity references from :mod:`htmlentitydefs` are now replaced in the attribute values.